RichieRob/PredictionPerpsDocs/docs/Technical/1 Ledger/LedgerTechinalDocs/SyntheticLiquidity/SyntheticLiquidityOverview.md

 ## Overview

-Synthetic Liquidity builds on the general properties of the [**ledger system for Prediction Perps**](../StandardLiquidity//LedgerOverview.md) this discussion assumes some familiaritly with that system.
+Synthetic Liquidity builds on the general properties of the [**ledger system for Prediction Perps**][ledger-overview] this discussion assumes some familiaritly with that system.

 Synthetic liquidity gives each market the ability to trade immediately — even before any real capital has been deposited.